cue-lang/cuelang.org/content/docs/tour/types/disjunctions/en.md

 ---
-title: "Disjunctions"
+title: Disjunctions
 weight: 100
 ---

-Disjunctions, or sum types, define a new type that is one of several things.
+A **disjunction**, or sum type, defines a new type derived from several values.

-In the example, our `Conn` definition of earlier is augmented to define the possible values for `protocol`: `"tcp"` or `"udp"`.
-It is an error for a concrete `Conn` to define anything else than these two values.
+The values are called the disjunction's *elements*, and the disjunction is defined with its elements separated by the pipe symbol (`|`).

+A disjunction's new type permits values that unify successfully with at least one of its elements.
+When a value constrained by a disjunction is exported it must unify successfully with *only one* value from the list.

-{{{with code "en" "disjunctions"}}}
+{{{with code "en" "tour"}}}
-exec cue eval disjunctions.cue cmp stdout result.txt
+exec cue eval -i file.cue
+cmp stdout out
--- disjunctions.cue --
+-- file.cue --
 #Conn: {
 	address:  string
 	port:     int